 - learn how to work independently on complex innovation issues in teamwork,

 - acquire competencies in the ability to deal with conflicts in teams

 - expand their skills in presenting technical content and solutions in front of an audience,

 - are given the opportunity for self-reflection and teamwork

-- will explore new forms of collaboration in the digital and hybrid sphere.
+- will explore new forms of collaboration with digital and hybrid tools.

-We use three virtual platforms for our workshop design: openHPI, miro, and bbb/zoom.
+We use four platforms for our workshop design: openHPI, miro, zoom and slack.

-- openhpiwill be our interactive online learning platform through which we will make most of the course content, videos, reading, discussion groups, etc. available.
+- openhpi will be our interactive online learning platform for all through which we will make course content, including videos and readings etc. available.